 Place the fingertips on the collarbone with the chin pointed up.
 Hold the pose for four deep breaths.

-Just like the gym, when it comes to seeing results, you must be consistent.
+Like the gym, when it comes to seeing results, you must be consistent.
 It is essential to do face yoga exercises daily, at least twice per day.
 Remember to breathe throughout and relax.
 Namaste.